nullstyle/lockstep/README.md

 [travis-home]: http://travis-ci.org/

-_NOTE: this is still being developed.  it doesn't do shit right now.  but hey, the specs pass_
+_NOTE: this works, but we don't yet have any specs for write operations_

 Let's describe a situation.
 You run a website that serves a crazy amount of traffic: Over a billion dynamic requests per day.
 That's nearly 12,000 requests per second.
 Let's now assume you have a piece of data that you want to access on _every_ request.
 You also want to be reasonably sure that every server you have sees the same value of that data at a given point in time.
 Normally, you have a couple of options to how you can store this data: